Digital Design Intern, Red Antler, New York City

 Growing as a designer

-After graduating at the end of 2018, Toni is now interning at Red Antler in New York City; an opportunity she got through the AUT Internz International Scholarship Programme.
+After graduating at the end of 2018, Toni is now interning at Red Antler in New York City; an opportunity she got through the Internz International Scholarship Programme.

-“I decided to apply for the AUT Internz internship because there was nothing to lose and everything to gain.
+“I decided to apply for the Internz internship because there was nothing to lose and everything to gain.
 Red Antler has a well-considered approach to design, and is constantly redefining what it means to be a brand.
 They’re pushing the boundaries with each project and as a designer I couldn’t think of a better environment to be.”

 Her experience has been a good balance between UX design and visual design, Toni says.